In this section

 If your GP agrees, they will make a referral to the Child Development Centre and/or relevant health professionals.

-Information on benefits/entitlements, workshops and training, support available to you and your family/carer(s) can be found in our Care and Support Directory.
+Information on benefits/entitlements, workshops and training, support available to you and your family/carer(s) can also be found in our Care and Support Directory.

 - The National Autistic Society

 In Hillingdon, there are various activities that are specifically designed for people with autism.
+Many of these activities are listed on our Care and Support Directory.